ogobrecht/plex/README.md

 INSTALLATION

 - Download the [latest version](https://github.com/ogobrecht/plex/releases/latest)
-- Unzip it, open a shell and `cd` into the root directory
+- Unzip it, open a shell and go into the root directory
 - Start SQL*Plus (or another tool which can run SQL scripts)
 - To install PLEX run the provided install script `plex_install.sql` (script provides compiler flags)
 - To uninstall PLEX run the provided script `plex_uninstall.sql` or drop the package manually